-Some analysis on how to most effectively transition the gun from one location to a second location.
-The contraction of muscle depends on the amount of distance.
+The article provides analysis on how to most effectively transition a gun from one location to a second location.
+The contraction of muscle depends on the amount of distance between targets.
 A shorter transition demands quick upper thoracic vertebrae rotation.
 A wider transition requires more recruitment of the knees and hip thrust.
 Always drive the eyes aggressively to lead the body.

 Drive the Eyes: